ldelouw/rh-satellite-ansible-playbook/README.md

 First of all, edit the vars.yml file, replace everything with example.com with your real life environment.
 Please also read the comments for better understanding

-Alter that the passwd.yml vault password needs to be changed with *ansible-vault rekey passwd.yml*, the password is *changeme*.
+Alter that, the passwd.yml vault password needs to be changed with *ansible-vault rekey passwd.yml*, the password is *changeme*.
 Edit the passwd.yml file with *ansible-vault edit passwd.yml* and use your real Satellite password and if needed uncomment the default_http_proxy_passwd and change to the real world Proxy password

-Afterwards just run it with *ansible-play sat6.yml --ask-vault*
+Then, simply run it with *ansible-play sat6.yml --ask-vault*

 Note: It's recommended to have some basic Ansible knowledge to operate this playbook.